RostislavSerkov/-sql-projects/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

-Please write a SQL statement which returns a list of pizzerias names with corresponding rating value which have not been visited by persons.
+Write a SQL statement that returns a list of pizzerias with the corresponding rating value that have not been visited by people.

 ## Chapter V